-Method used for authentication is tied to the user acount and
+Method used for authentication is tied to the user account and

 stored in the plugin column of